 [[0 1 2] [3 4 5]] array([3, 5, 7])

-In the above example, an array is created of size(2,3), i.e., two rows and three columns.
+In the above example, we create an array of size(2,3), i.e., two rows and three columns.
 When the axis is set to 0.
-The function actually sums down the columns.
-The result is given as a new NumPy array that contains the sum of each column.
+Immediately, the function actually sums down the columns.
+The result is a new NumPy array that contains the sum of each column.
 As discussed earlier, Axis 0 is the direction along rows but performs column-wise operations.
 Axis set to 0 refers to aggregating the data.
 Therefore we collapse the rows and perform the sum operation column-wise.
 Thus, the sum() function’s axis parameter represents which axis is to be collapsed.

 Numpy Sum With Axis 1

 import numpy as np #creating Numpy Array np_array_2d = np.arange(0, 6).reshape([2,3]) print(np_array_2d) a = np.sum(np_array_2d, axis = 1) print(a)